diaspora/api-documentation/_routes/comments.md

 | 409         | This item already has been reported by this user |

 ## Add a comment to a post

+Required API scope: `interactions`.
+Read access to the post must be present too (`public:read` for public posts and `private:read` for private posts).

 ### Request